-(19) For collaborative and/or transnational programmes, ongoing monitoring seeks to confirm that:
+(20) For collaborative and/or transnational programmes, ongoing monitoring seeks to confirm that:

 - a.
 There is equivalency of the teaching and learning experience across locations, programmes and modes of delivery - b.
-There is equivalency of the rights and experience of staff and students - c.
-There is effective oversight and governance arrangements with appropriate allocation of responsibility, ensuring that Hibernia College retains full academic oversight where it is the lead provider - d.
-Where there are a number of programme variants, i.e. a parent programme with variants based on it, that there is a single Programme Board and a coherent mechanism to collate feedback and information on the effectiveness of the variants so that the information can be considered as a whole - e.
-There is transparency of recognition of qualifications in all locations in which learners are based - f.
+There is equivalency of the rights and experience of staff and learners - c.
+There is ongoing awareness of and sensitivity to cultural diversity that may exist amongst staff and learners - d.
+Where a collaborative programme exists, there is effective oversight and governance arrangements with appropriate allocation of responsibility, ensuring that Hibernia College retains full academic oversight where it is the lead provider - e.
+Where there are a number of programme variants, i.e. a parent programme with variants based on it, that there is a single Programme Board and a coherent mechanism to collate feedback and information on the effectiveness of the variants so that the information can be considered as a whole - f.
+There is transparency of recognition of qualifications in all locations in which learners are based - g.
 There is ongoing review of any memorandum of agreement in place to support the provision of the programme and/or the provision of work placements associated with the programme